dotnet/dotnet-docker/samples/build-for-a-platform.md

 In addition, Docker [Buildkit exposes multiple environment variables](https://github.com/dotnet/dotnet-docker/pull/4387#issuecomment-1416565213) that can be used to further conditionalize behavior.
 These environment variables can be controlled with the pattern demonstrated in [Dockerfile](https://github.com/mthalman/dredge/blob/main/src/Valleysoft.Dredge/Dockerfile).
 As mentioned, .NET doesn't support being run in emulation.
 The pattern in that Dockerfile results in the SDK always being run natively while the final image is affected by the `--platform` switch.
 This model also has the best performance since the bulk of computation is run natively.

-> Note: We are enabling the following model in a future release: https://github.com/dotnet/dotnet-docker/issues/4388#issuecomment-1421401384.
+> Note: We are enabling [this model](https://github.com/dotnet/dotnet-docker/issues/4388#issuecomment-1421401384) in a future release.

 ## .NET and QEMU